 - Biomedical science—A four-year bachelor of science degree focused on human health with emphasis in pre-PA studies.
 This degree also offers space to take classes in a supporting area like business or music and even earn another minor and still finish in four years.

 - Biomedical Science Accelerated Pre-PA Emphasis—A unique bachelor of science degree program that allows you to start the PA program after three years of undergraduate studies.
-You will complete the bachelor's degree in four years and the PA program in a total of six years.
+You'll finish your bachelor's degree after completing of the first year in the PA Program, allowing you to earn a bachelor’s and master’s degree in only six years.

 - International rescue and relief—A degree which prepares you for medical work overseas or in rugged and less-than-idea conditions.
 You'll receive a variety of emergency medical training and spend a semester overseas learning about global health and conducting medical clinics.